 Most counties in the united states have an Extension office.
 Go to the courthouse in your county and ask.
 They are there to help with agricultural problems, especially small farmers and folks new to agriculture, even the back yard kind.
 If you are into organic it may be a problem as most government offices, at least here in Missouri, seem to be stuck in the chemical ages.
-If they can't help you may have to resort to professional help.
-In the long run it may be cheaper than losing the trees (if you want to replace them).
-(11/21/2006)

 The cooperative extension office is a very good idea.
 But I would add that all trees need compost, and lots of it.
 We put ours in a ring around the tree about a foot deep and a foot or more wide.
 Don't put it up against the trunk, because little rodents can get in there and eat the bark off the tree and kill it.
 Make the compost out of any available autumn leaves, grass clippings, manure, and most food scraps.
 Ask the cooperative extension for directions on how to do it.
 It's not complex, and it's good exercise.
 Good luck.
 (11/22/2006)